ryanrestine/HackTheBox_WriteUps/windows_machines/buff_notes.md

 Nice!
 I'm especially interested in the unauthenticated RCE exploit.
 You can either download it directly from searchsploit, or go out and grab it from ExploitDB (https://www.exploit-db.com/exploits/48506) Looking at the exploit, the comments state "Gym Management System version 1.0 suffers from an Unauthenticated File Upload Vulnerability allowing Remote Attackers to gain Remote Code Execution (RCE) on the Hosting Webserver via uploading a maliciously crafted PHP file that bypasses the image upload filters."

 Interesting.
-Looking through the Python code, this should be good to just point and fire, with no changes needed.
+Looking through the Python code, this should be good to just point and shoot, with no changes needed.

 ### Exploitation